sasabosnic/rgz/cv.md

 <pre>

+           &mdash; Where do you see yourself in five years?
+                              &mdash; Here, I guess.
+                                      |
+                                      |
       -----------------programming . . . . . . . . . .
             -------web-development . . . . . . . . . .
         -----------    --design-ui . . . . . . . . . .